MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/resume.md

 *Wrote scripts to test new product before shipping.
 Achieved one test per feature, resulting in bug-free launch.*

 Who knows if that's a meaningful benchmark?
 Maybe there weren't that many features.
 Or maybe the product still had bugs and they just didn't turn up during the launch.
-The key is you get to frame it.
+The key here is that you get to frame it.
 Even when all you did was "just your job", doing just your job often results in something akin to success.
 By describing that succes, you position yourself as a winner and at the very least make your résumé more interesting.
 If your readers aren't impressed, at least they'll be thankful.

 Note: The extra sentence describing results takes more space.
-Two longer bullet points that convey success are much stronger than four bullet points that only describe process (no matter what proportion of your previous job you're leaving out).
+Two longer bullet points that convey success are much stronger than four bullet points that only describe process (no matter what portion of your previous job you're leaving out).

 ## Education

-* Few employers know how selective App Academy is, so it doesn't represent a credential (in fact many employers *prefer* people who are self-taught).
-You can choose whether or not to include it in your résumé.
-Just be aware that it might hurt you because of the low quality of other similar programs.
-Of course when you are asked, you should definitely explain the whole story of how you got into web development and mention App Academy.
-Don't sell yourself short here.
-You did App Academy, but you were only admitted on the basis of what you were able to teach yourself.
-It's most likely you looked into some technologies on your own before applying.
-* It's totally cool to leave out this section if you don't have a college degree.
+**App Academy**

+Now that you are an App Academy student, selling yourself requires you to sell employers on the quality of App Academy.
+You also want to make sure employers understand you are not a sucker who fell for a get-rich-quick scheme.
+In your résumé, mention that App Academy's admissions rate is below 5% and that the teaching emphasizes coding style and best practices.

+**College**

+If you took CS-related courses in college, add a "Curriculum Highlights" section under the name of your degree and list those courses.
+Linear algebra, statistics, and Electrical Engineering courses are also relevant here.

+Include your GPA if you graduated 5 years ago or less and if it's above 2.5 for a STEM subject or 3.0 for a non-STEM subject.
+(Note on GPAs: most employers won't care about them, but a few will.
+This is just for them.)

 ## If you have neither a college degree nor relevant work experience
 Many students have graduated from App Academy without a college degree